Using Microfinance and Business Development to Enable Entrepreneurial Ideas and Energy

-At Africa Develop, our goal is to provide “booster shots” and financing that will enable small businesses to expand which will provide employment to an area’s local economy, as well as, contribute to national development, and this project also provides important training and support to ensure that the financed businesses succeed.
-The training focuses on helping beneficiaries to recognize their commercial value, and it also helps the beneficiaries asses and recognize their own strengths and weaknesses in order to build the critical business skills needed to succeed in a competitive market economy.
+At Develop Africa, our goal is to provide “booster shots” and financing that will enable small businesses to expand.
+It will provide employment to an area’s local economy as well as contribute to national development.
+This project also provides important training and support to ensure that the financed businesses succeed.
+The training focuses on helping beneficiaries to recognize their commercial value, and it also helps the beneficiaries assess and recognize their own strengths and weaknesses in order to build the critical business skills needed to succeed in a competitive market economy.
 Specifically, the training gives the beneficiary the skills needed to start, manage, and grow his or her own business by teaching proper record-keeping tasks such as how to plan, record, and improve goods and services.

 At Develop Africa, we believe that the most important form of microfinance is giving targeted credit to primarily disadvantaged youth and women who are talented entrepreneurs.
 If those people gain access to credit, they will be able to expand their businesses, stimulate local economic growth, and hire their neighbors in need of employment, resulting in accelerated economic development.
 While this approach has had significant results in the developing world, it has failed to reach a desired amount of disadvantaged individuals who still depend on a rural subsistence lifestyle and income.

 Our Projected Outcomes

 - Self-sufficiency for talented youths and women entrepreneurs

 - Breaking of the cycle of poverty

 - Facilitation and encouragement of the entrepreneurial spirit in the quest for self-sufficiency